Zuehlke/software-engineering-corner/drafts/fpga-digital-twins.md

 The expected results are generated inside the `test_passthrough()` function on the line:
 `udp_port_filter.process("./test_input.pcap", "./test_output_forward.pcap", "./test_output_drop.pcap", tb.dut.valid_udp_dst_port)`

-This is the same line as we used before in our digital twin testbench to call the python version of our code.
+This is the same line as we used before in our digital twin testbench to call the Python version of our code.
 Running this (with the right Makefile and a VHDL implementation of the udp filter) will result in something like this:

 ```text